 To do that you switch the line speed from level one to level two.
 What you see in seconds on your device is that line speed has increased, and your assemblies are still passing the quality check.

-As an operator you now are assured that you are going to meet your end of the day deadline.
+As an operator, you now are assured that you are going to meet your end-of-the-day deadline.

 Using these hypothetical situations, together we have painted a picture demonstrating how you can connect disparate assets from different vendors, to provide real-time information.